PatCook1/MB3D-Animation-Copilot/README.md

-The **Mandelbulb3D Animation Copilot** facilitates creating Mandelbulb3D animations by mapping a game controller or keyboard keys to the Mandelbulb3D Navigator movement keys and recording those keyframe movements to a local database.
+The **Mandelbulb3D Animation Copilot** facilitates creating Mandelbulb3D animations by mapping a game controller or keyboard keys to the [Mandelbulb3D](https://mb3d.overwhale.com/) Navigator movement keys and recording those keyframe movements to a local database.

+<a href="[https://www.markdownguide.org](https://mb3d.overwhale.com/)" target="_blank">Mandelbulb3D</a>

 This Copilot also automates keyframe creation with pre-designed move sequences and keyframe replication features.